thefitri/CTF_Writeups/CBCTF_2019_Crypto_2_Adding_Up.md

 # Approach and Answer

-*Note: I tweaked my original answer on this write-up to make it easier to understand.
+*Note: I tweaked my original answer in this write-up to make it easier to understand.
 So it's different than the one I shared earlier.*

 Based on the syntax and keywords (def, print), we can assume the above is a python script.
 The first thing I did was to execute the script.
 It returns with **"RuntimeError: maximum recursion depth exceeded"**.